kathuriaas/kathuriaas.github.io/docker/install_docker.md

 sudo systemctl enable docker
 ```

 ### Using snap package (snap should be pre-installed).
-This will install docker and start daemon.
+This will install docker and start daemon

 ```shell
 sudo snap install docker